 It also bears repeating that the best ward against injuries is prevention.
 Common sense, courtesy to others’ health and safety, listening to instructors, and internalising safety lessons will prevent most injuries from occurring.
 Judo is safe and fun recreational activity for everyone when awareness is employed.
 Top

 Yes, occasionally members will coordinate competition expeditions.
 Our competition coordinator is Bernard Letendre.
-Note that only yellow belts or higher that are full members of Judo Ontario or another judo federation recognised by Judo Canada can compete.
+Note that only yellow belts or higher that are full members of Judo Ontario or another judo federation recognized by Judo Canada can compete.
 Top

 Judo practice can be very different from other athletics in that it involves variable intensity over an extended period, in contrast to activities like jogging.
 Moreover, judo practice often uses unfamiliar movements or muscles, and the “adversarial” nature of live sparring often encourages over-exertion without conscious awareness.
 Thus, neophytes may more inefficiently use energy than an experienced practitioner.
-While it may be demoralising to be tired (or dizzy or faint) relative to others mid-way through a class, this judo-related fatigue has been encountered by all judoka and is part of the process of gaining sport-specific fitness.
+While it may be demoralizing to be tired (or dizzy or faint) relative to others mid-way through a class, this judo-related fatigue has been encountered by all judoka and is part of the process of gaining sport-specific fitness.
 The obvious solution is to regularly attend practices, but stamina can be aided by consuming sufficient food and water, and taking breathers when hitting a personal limit.
 Top

 You are experiencing delayed onset muscle soreness (DOMS), which is characterised by sore muscles from 24-72 hours after practice.
 The cure is sufficient food, rest, and sleep.
 Over-the-counter medication such as ibuprofen can relieve some symptoms.
 The severity of DOMS will lessen with increased sport-specific fitness.
 Top